When Trina Reynolds was diagnosed with Stage IV breast cancer in 2008, her tenacity kicked in.

 Throughout the course of her illness, Trina realized not everyone was as fortunate as she was.
 She recognized that many women didn’t have the means to travel for treatment or to seek further opinions.

 In 2009, Trina reached out to the Women’s Fund for the Fox Valley Region to establish The Trina Fund.
-The fund helps female residents of Wisconsin diagnosed with breast cancer receive the best possible care.
+It helps female residents of Wisconsin diagnosed with breast cancer receive the best possible care.
 This includes, but is not limited to, travel to accredited cancer treatment centers throughout the United States.

 Trina’s daughter, Hillary Reynolds, remembers the day well.